Frequently Asked Questions

 How is New Roots funded?

-Shareholders fund their own Fresh Stop Market shares, with the exception of Makeba Lee Fund (for families on WIC).
-Other project costs are funded by grants and donations from individuals like you.
+Shareholders fund 90 percent of their own Fresh Stop Market shares.
+Other food and project costs are funded by grants and donations from individuals like you.

 Can I volunteer?